mixotricha/makertron_client/README.md

 The demonstration client has been developed in react and uses three.js as the final geometry target.
 The Makertron architecture makes the following possible:

-<ul>Clustering / Paralleisation becomes possible</ul>
+<li>Clustering / Paralleisation of cosntructive geometry becomes possible</li>
-<ul>Interaction with other parts of complex manufacturing pipeline becomes possible</ul>
+<li>Interaction with other parts of complex manufacturing pipeline becomes possible.
+Sensors.
+Databases.
+Physics systems.</li>
-<ul>Addition / Custimisation of the client becomes possible</ul>
+<li>Addition / Custimisation of the client becomes possible.
+Specific interfaces for logistics manufacturing and assembly tasks can be developed.</li>
-<ul>Procedural parametric interfaces that push back through UI elements can 'push' back to the target constructive geometry language</ul>
+<li>Procedural parametric interfaces that push back through UI elements can 'push' back to the target constructive geometry language</li>

 <h3>What Are You Using It For?</h3>